pmiguelpinto90/ShiftDisplay/README.md

 **ShiftDisplay(int latchPin, int clkPin, int dataPin, bool commonCathode, int nDigits)**

 Creates object display.
-latchPin, clkPin and dataPin are the shift register pins connected to the Arduino. commonCathode is a boolean for the led type. nDigits are the number of digits of the led.
+fadeIn and fadeOut functions not avaiable. latchPin, clkPin and dataPin are the shift register pins connected to the Arduino. commonCathode is a boolean for the led type. nDigits are the number of digits of the led.

+-
+**ShiftDisplay(int latchPin, int clockPin, int dataPin, int outputEnablePin, bool commonCathode, int nDigits)** Same as above, except fadeIn and fadeOut functions are avaiable. outputEnablePin pin also connected to the Arduino.

 -
 **void print(int value, int time)**